 All easements secured under this project will be permanent.
 Under the terms of the Reinvest In Minnesota (RIM) easement program, landowners are required to maintain compliance with the easement and manage the conservation cover.
 A conservation plan is developed with the landowner and maintained as part of each easement.
 Initial costs to establish conservation cover are to be covered under this project with additional assistance from Clean Water Fund and the USDA CRP program.
-The easements secured under this project will be managed as part of the MN Board of Water and Soil Resources (BWSR) RIM Reserve program.
+The easements secured under this project will be managed as part of the MN Board of Water and Soil Resources (BWSR) RIM Reserve program that has over 5,000 easements currently in place.
 Easements are monitored annually for each of the first 5 years and then every 3rd year after that.
 BWSR in cooperation with Soil and Water Conservation Districts (SWCD) implement a stewardship process to track, monitor quality and assure compliance with easement terms.
+Stewardship costs are part of this project and are caclulated at \$2400/easement.
+It is estimated that this project will result in 120 easements for a total cost of \$288,000.
+This cost would be split equally between Clean Water Fund and Outdoor Heritage Fund.